Sent-down youth: Experiences

 In the face of pressure from educated youth who could not go on to higher education and mass un-enrollment in cities, the CCP's central leadership saw redirecting rural educated youth to return to their place of origin as reasonable.
 On December 3, 1953, the People's Daily proposed a plan to organize educated youth to participate in agricultural production in the outskirts of cities and towns and in rural areas.
-This editorial originated the Up to the Mountains and Down to the Countryside Movement (上山下鄉運動 (shàngshān xià xiāng yùndòng)).
+This editorial originated the Up to the Mountains and Down to the Countryside Movement (shàngshān xià xiāng yùndòng (上山下乡运动)).
 By late 1954, Liaoning, Jilin, Shaanxi, Qinghai, and Gansu provinces organized about 240,000 educated youths to participate in agricultural production, most of which came from rural areas.

 Participation in agricultural production meant more than cultivating land, growing crops, and related manual labor.
-As part of the "Three Socialist Reforms", the PRC's 1950s agricultural collectivization campaign merged individual peasant households into agricultural producers' cooperatives (農村合作社 (nóngcūn hézuòshè)), better known as the three-tiered, rural production unit (people's commune, production brigade, and production team after 1958) for collective production and distribution in the countryside.
-All adult members would receive work points (工分 (gōngfēn)) for the amount of labor they provided the cooperative, measured by working hours.
+As part of the "Three Socialist Reforms", the PRC's 1950s agricultural collectivization campaign merged individual peasant households into agricultural producers' cooperatives (nóngcūn hézuòshè (农村合作社)), better known as the three-tiered, rural production unit (people's commune, production brigade, and production team after 1958) for collective production and distribution in the countryside.
+All adult members would receive work points (gōngfēn (公分)) for the amount of labor they provided the cooperative, measured by working hours.
 At the end of each year, agricultural producers' cooperatives paid members with a proportion of the harvest and cash from grain sold to the state according to work points, age, and sex.
 The large-scale 1950s agricultural collectivization in China's countryside created a high demand for educated individuals with some mathematical training to be collective accountants and work-point recorders.
 In 1955, Mao Zedong praised 32 rural educated youths who returned to the countryside to work for local agricultural producers' cooperatives: "All educated youths like them (those of rural origins) who could work in the countryside ought to be happy to do so.
 The countryside is a vast world where much can be accomplished."